 If your teeth seem to lack that crisp, white color you wish you could show off, you may assume that your problems stem from stains.
 Coffee, tea, tobacco products, red wine, and many foods can certainly pose a problem if you are worried about discoloration.
 Poor oral care can also contribute to your troubles.
-With that said, your discoloration may have less to do with stains, and more to do with internal problems.
+With that said, your discoloration may have less to do with surface stains, and more to do with internal problems.
 Intrinsic discoloration can frustrate patients because professional whitening treatments can have limited results.
 Fortunately, your dentist can provide a different approach, so you can enjoy real cosmetic improvements.
 Porcelain veneers are often used to help with intrinsic discoloration.

 Do you wonder how teeth become stained even if you brush them twice a day?
 Foods and beverages stain our teeth.
 It doesn’t take long-term exposure either.
 Deep, more intensely colored foods stain our teeth the most, and some of those intensely colored foods are actually very healthy for us.
 Foods high in acidity, tannins, or chromogens are more likely to cause stains.